Yandex Cloud

 You can get the cluster ID and name with the list of clusters in the folder.

-Use the listUILinks API method and include the cluster ID in the clusterId request parameter.
+Call the listUILinks API method, providing the cluster ID in the clusterId request parameter.

 You can get the cluster ID with the list of clusters in the folder.